Vivek0005/wanderLust/README.md

 # WanderLust

 **Description**
-WanderLust is a full-stack web app designed for finding and hosting unique vacation rentals.
+WanderLust is a full-stack web application designed for finding and hosting unique vacation rentals.
 Users can browse, add listings, book stays, and view interactive maps with listing locations.

 ## Features